 While the Pentagon continues to say they want to address the epidemic of sexual assault in the military, their actions speak much louder than words.
 They are doubling down on policies to intimidate and dissuade victims from coming forward.

-Her story is the same as thousands of other victims that have come forward and reported their attacks.
+My story is the same as thousands of other victims that have come forward and reported their attacks.
 The culture and justice system of the military protect perpetrators and ultimately destroy the victims who dare to complain.
 According to the Pentagon’s own numbers 60% of victims who report state they were retaliated against.